TrustTheVote-Project/VoteTrackerPlus/kickstarter/project-story.md

 2) What is unique about VOTES?
 3) VOTES is and leverages open source software
 4) How does VOTES work?
+5) End-to-End Voter Validation (E2EV)
+6) High Level Tech Summary of Scanning a Ballot
+7) Security
-5) What is the KickStarter campaign funding?
+8) What is the KickStarter campaign funding?
-6) Why raise $100,000?
+9) Why raise $100,000?
-7) Who is behind VOTES?
+10) Who is behind VOTES?

 # 1) What is VOTES?